ox-it/cucm-http-api/README.md

 Objectives
 ----------

-The aim of this project is to provide a simple HTTP API (with a JSON output) to expose some services from CUCM / AXL APIs.
+The aim of this project is to provide a simple, technical HTTP API (with a JSON output) to expose some services from CUCM / AXL APIs.

 Phone information, updating speeddials are the first steps of this project which will have full documentation.